-So what soups can be canned?
-Vegetable soups in a broth base may be safely canned using the process time for the ingredients that takes the longest process time for the individual ingredients in the soup.
-Most soups will take 60 to 90 minutes to process in a pressure canner depending upon size (pints or quarts) and ingredients.
-Never can soup in half-gallon containers.
-Use caution to avoid packing ingredients too solidly in the jars.
-For vegetable soup, fill the jars half full of solids, add broth allowing 1 inch headspace and process in a pressure canner.
-There needs to be space for the hot liquid to circulate between the food particles.
-Pieces of cooked beef or chicken can be added to the vegetables to make a vegetable meat soup.
-Thickened or creamed tomato soup should not be canned.
+- Vegetable soups in a broth base may be safely canned using the process time for the ingredient that takes the longest to process as an individual ingredient. - Most soups will take 60 to 90 minutes to process in a pressure canner depending upon jar size and ingredients. - Never can soup in half-gallon containers. - Use caution to avoid packing ingredients too solidly in the jars. - For vegetable soup, fill the jars half full of solids, add broth allowing 1-inch headspace and process in a pressure canner.
+There needs to be space for the hot liquid to circulate between the food particles. - Pieces of cooked beef or chicken can be added to the vegetables to make a vegetable meat soup. - Thickened or creamed tomato soup should not be canned.
 Instead, can tomato juice, tomato vegetable juice blend, or crushed tomatoes (without added vegetables).
 When you want to make the soup, open the jar of tomato product, add whatever seasoning vegetables and thickeners, desired.
-A good cream of tomato soup is made by pouring the heated tomato mixture into a heated white sauce.

-Avoid canning pumpkin, winter squash, broccoli, or cauliflower soup.
-These pack together and contain ingredients that interfere with safe processing.
-There are no scientifically research tested recipes for these soups.
+A good cream of tomato soup is made by pouring the heated tomato mixture into a heated white sauce. - Do not can pumpkin, winter squash, broccoli, or cauliflower soup. - These pack together and contain ingredients that interfere with safe processing. - There are not scientifically research tested recipes for these soups.